mattmakai/fullstackpython.com/content/posts/170609-static-sites-pelican.markdown

 ```

 The Pelican development server will start serving up your site with a
-daeman process.
+daemon process.
 Go to [localhost:8000](http://localhost:8000) in your web
 browser and you will see the first version of your static site.

 <img src="/img/170609-static-sites-pelican/default-style.png" width="100%" class="technical-diagram img-rounded" style="border:1px solid #ccc" alt="Default styling on the Pelican static site.">